MLecardonnel/ExpectedTackling/README.md

 Optimizing the detection of peaks involves conducting a grid search across multiple hyperparameter configurations to pinpoint genuine tackling opportunities.
 The resulting optimized peak detection yields the following outcomes in this example case of a player having multiple opportunities to tackle within the same play:
 <img src="reports/figures/peak_detection.png">

+Should no tackling opportunities be identified through this peak detection, the argmax of the OTT marks the frame of the play as the optimal opportunity for the defensive player.
+This enables the retrieval of smaller yet still significant tackling opportunities to study.
+Furthermore, it becomes possible to predict the outcome of the best opportunity or opportunities for every defensive player in each play.